-Item Action Enable Fixed Number Dial Back If Fixed Number Dial Back is enabled, when there is an incoming call, the KVM over IP switch hangs up the modem and dials back to the modem whose phone number is specified in the Phone Number field.
-Key the phone number of the modem that you want the KVM over IP switch to dial back to in the Phone Number field.
+ltem Action Enable Fixed Number Dial Back If Fixed Number Dial Back is enabled, when there is an incoming cal the KVM over IP switch hangs up the modem and dials back to the modem whose phone number is specified in the Phone Number field Key the phone number of the modem that you want the KVM over IP switch to dial back to in the Phone Number field.
 Enable Flexible Dial Back If Flexible Dial Back is enabled, the modem that the KVM over IP switch dials back to doesn't have to be fixed.
 It can dial back to any modem that is convenient for the user, as follows: 1.
 Key the password that the users must specify in the Password field.
-2. When connecting to the KVM over IP switch's modem, users spec- ify the phone number of the modem that they want the KVM over IP switch to dial back to as their Username, and specify the password set in the Password field for their password.
+Key the password that the users must specify in the Password heid.
+When connecting to the KVM over IP switch's modem, users specify the phone number of the modem that they want the KVM over IP switch to dial back to as their Username, and specify the password set in the Password field for their password.